tifhsu88/eri-docs/process/2_planet_api.md

 # Pulling images from the PlanetLab API

+**In this step, we break down how to use PlanetLab API to download images for annotating.**

 Necessary items to proceed:
 - **PlanetLab API key**: Your API key can be found on the Planet Lab website -> Login -> Click on **My Settings** tab -> Look for **API Key**